 Its great to be part of The Rising community.
 I get to witness the positive pathways and life coaching provided, in a caring and sharing environment benefiting its young people.
 It goes without saying we are extremely fortunate to have fantastic staff & John and Diane our superstar Founders.

-Although Kay now lives in Australia, she is a Kiwi by birth, born and grew up in Kakatahi, New Zealand.
-Kay travels to NZ frequently, and regularly spends time with family in the Wanganui area.
+Although Kay now lives in Australia, she is a Kiwi by birth, she was born and grew up in Kakatahi, New Zealand.
+Kay travels to NZ frequently, and regularly spends time with family in the Wanganui area

-Kay has experience within the not for profit sector, having been a director for Hands Across the Water since 2009.
+Kay has experience within the not for profit sector, having Chairman for Hands Across the Water since 2009.
 As an accomplished leader, Kay brings to The Rising Foundation her extensive knowledge of both the business and charity sectors, as well as compassion and care for the children.